2009 Oregon State Beavers football team: Washington State

-Oregon State has beat up on the Cougars the last two years winning by scores of 52–17 and 66–13, respectively.
+Oregon State has won against the Cougars in the last two years, winning by scores of 52–17 and 66–13, respectively.
 The Beavers will look to continue that success while Washington State will look to stop that success at home.

 Oregon State beat Washington State for the third straight year.
 Quizz ran for 165 yards and two scores and Sean Canfield passed for 2312 yards and two scores in the victory.